BLAK PEARL DROP IN STUDIO SERVICE

 BLAK PEARL EXHIBITION 2025

-Blak Pearl Studio’s Annual exhibition will be hosted by Brodriggy Brewing Co in Abbotsford
+Blak Pearl Studio’s Annual exhibition hosted by Brodriggy Brewing Co in Abbotsford has now ended

-The exhibition will showcase works by artists who use the Blak Pearl Studio - including works from Aunty Colleen Beeton, Thelma Beeton, Clay Holland, Kurly, Aunty Minelle Creed and Jai Wright, Tyrhys Wirrum Wilson. .
+The exhibition showcased works by artists who use the Blak Pearl Studio - including works from Aunty Colleen Beeton, Thelma Beeton, Clay Holland, Kurly, Aunty Minelle Creed and Jai Wright, Tyrhys Wirrum Wilson. .

-The exhibition will also showcase works from our partners and supporters within the metro region including works from the Deadly First Nations Shout Out collective
+The exhibition will also showcased works from our partners and supporters within the metro region including works from the Deadly First Nations Shout Out collective

 Blak pearl would like to thank all our supporters over the years - from in-kind material donations, discounts and sponsorship of events and exhibitions

-Wednesday to Friday the Studio provides a cooked lunch, food aid and some material aid, access to artistic materials such as paints, canvas, wood burners etc, and is staffed by members of the local community.
+The Studio provides a cooked lunch, food aid and some material aid, access to good quality artistic materials such as paints, canvas, wood burners etc, and is staffed by members of the local community.

-The initiative aims to establish an appropriate and sustainable sovereign-led operational model and set up a viable permanent space for the community.
-The first stage of the program is being delivered by Future Tense in partnership with a network of support service organisations such as BAHN Inc, North Richmond Community Health, City of Yarra, Neighbourhood Justice Centre, and Connecting Home, guided by an Elders Advisory Committee.
+The Drop in Studio program is currently being delivered by Future Tense Pty Ltd in partnership with a network of support service organisations such as BAHN Inc, North Richmond Community Health, City of Yarra, Neighbourhood Justice Centre, Ngwala Willumbong and Connecting Home.

-Your support will enable Blak Pearl to realise its ambitions and create a positive space for its community to thrive.
+Your support will enable Blak Pearl to realise its ambitions and create a positive space for the community to thrive.

 Our aspirations for the next three years are to:

-• Expand studio opening hours to five days per week – increasing the number of community members we can serve
+• Expand studio opening hours to increase the number of community members we can serve

 • Add specialist programming for the specific needs of the Yarra Aboriginal community – to strengthen opportunities for women, youth and queer mob, and,